 Change the fifth paragraph as follows:

-When using AKM 00-0F-AC:25 or the FTE is included in a frame between FTO with the (Re)Association Frame Encryption Support field in the RSNXE set to 1 and FTR with the (Re)Association Frame Encryption Support field in the RSNXE set to 1, the MIC Length subfield defines the length of the MIC field, as defined in Table 9-220 (MIC Length subfield values).
+When using AKM 00-0F-AC:25 or if(#2114) the FTE is included in a frame between the(#2114) FTO with the (Re)Association Frame Encryption Support field in the RSNXE equal to 1 and the(#2114) FTR with the (Re)Association Frame Encryption Support field in the RSNXE equal to 1, the MIC Length subfield defines the length of the MIC field, as defined in Table 9-220 (MIC Length subfield values).
 This subfield is reserved for other AKMsotherwise.

 Modify Table 9-220 (MIC Length subfield value) as follows: